|

 Sachit Menon

-I am a PhD student in Computer Science at Columbia University working on problems in machine learning.
-My doctoral work is supported by a Columbia Presidential Fellowship and an NSF Graduate Research Fellowship.
+I am a PhD student in Computer Science at Columbia University working on problems in machine learning with Carl Vondrick.
+My doctoral work is supported by a Columbia Presidential Fellowship, an NSF Graduate Research Fellowship, and the CAIRFI Research Fellowship.

 Previously, I completed by B.S. in Mathematics and Computer Science at Duke University, where I was fortunate to work with Dr. Cynthia Rudin.